cowokumel/s3nd4ljepit-minishell/README.md

 Enc Version : <a href="https://raw.githubusercontent.com/cowokumel/s3nd4ljepit-minishell/main/sndl-enc.php">https://raw.githubusercontent.com/cowokumel/s3nd4ljepit-minishell/main/sndl-enc.php</a>
 Dec Version : <a href="https://raw.githubusercontent.com/cowokumel/s3nd4ljepit-minishell/main/sndl-dec.php">https://raw.githubusercontent.com/cowokumel/s3nd4ljepit-minishell/main/sndl-dec.php</a>

-Note: actually both are the same, but there are some servers that display an error if using the <i>enc version</i>.
+Note:</b> actually both are the same, but there are some servers that display an error if using the <i>enc version</i>.
 To solve this, try uploading the <i>dec version</i>.
 </pre>